The importance of change management in technological transformations

 3. Digital/IT: What data governs the system?

-This is where we must design resilience.
-Today’s executives are not just looking for efficiency; they are looking for resilience.
-At Miebach, we apply advanced simulation models and network design so that our clients not only survive the next disruption, but take advantage of it.
+We must design resilience, which, along with efficiency, is one of the most necessary aspects in today’s supply chains.
+At Miebach, we apply advanced simulation models and network design so that our clients not only survive the next disruption, but also take advantage of it.
 It is no longer enough to design for the average case; we must design for uncertainty.

-As experts, we avoid automation for automation’s sake.
-Not every warehouse needs to be a spaceship.
-Our approach is pragmatic: we seek the sweet spot of automation.
-We analyse the real ROI, the flexibility required and the organisation’s capacity to absorb that technology.
+As experts, we steer clear of unfounded automation: not every warehouse needs to be a spaceship.
+Our approach is pragmatic; we seek the sweet spot of automation, analysing the real ROI, the flexibility required and the organisation’s capacity to absorb that technology.

 Sometimes, the most innovative solution is a well-managed manual process with digital support, which is much more Lean.
-Other times, it is a high-performance shuttle system integrated with collaborative robotics.
-The key is neutrality: that is why we design what the business needs, not what a catalogue wants to sell.
+Other times, it is a high-performance shuttle system integrated with collaborative robotics… There are endless possibilities and situations.
+The key is to design based on what the business needs, not on a catalogue of the latest technologies.

 Looking ahead to this year and what we will see at the fair, there are three areas where we are focusing all our expertise: